cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 # The Expired Game Elements

-In the [previous section](./03-starport-11-game-winner.md), you prepared the ground to enforce the expiration of games, namely:
+In the [previous section](./03-starport-11-game-winner.md) you prepared the ground to enforce the expiration of games:

 * A FIFO that always has old games at its head and freshly updated games at its tail.
 * A deadline field to guide the expiration.